webpack/webpack.js.org/content/concepts/loaders.md

 ## What are loaders?

-Loaders are transformations that are applied on a resource file of your app.
-They are functions (running in node.js) that take the source of a resource file as the parameter and return the new source.
+Loaders are transformations that are applied on a resource file of your application.
+They are functions (running in Node.js) that take the source of a resource file as the parameter and return the new source.

 For example, you can use loaders to tell webpack to load TypeScript or JSX.